AtomicNoggin/keynavagable/README.md

 ### Element.protoype.releaseeKeyAction(key)
 #### Arguments:
-**key**: the key press, or key press combination, to stop listening for on befalf of this elements children
+**key**: the key press, or key press combination, to stop listening for on behalf of this elements children